Skip to content

 ./utils/deploy.sh --skip-build # skip Docker image builds (uses existing images)

-For CI-driven development deployment on the server, use:
+For CI-driven A/B deployment on the server, use the environment-specific entrypoint:

 bash